piyushk1095/game/README.md

     - playerOneHandSign: The chosen hand sign of player one.
 It can be one of the following values: "ROCK", "PAPER", or "SCISSORS".
     - playerTwoHandSign: The chosen hand sign of player two.
 It can be one of the following values: "ROCK", "PAPER", or "SCISSORS".
+#### POST request
 ```Bash
     http://localhost:8080/play
 ```
 ### Request Body:-
+    To run the game for the 1st round gameId will be empty and for the 2nd and 3rd round need to use gameId which get in output of response.
+    And if the playerOneHandSign and playerTwoHandSign any of the field empty it will give the message 'Both playerOneHandSign and playerTwoHandSign must be provided.'

 ### Game Round 1
 ```jsonResponse